Ariaste/Ariaste/README.md

 - 👋 Hi, I’m Patrick Fock, computer sciene student at the Philipps University Marburg
 - 👀 I’m interested in  Software Engineering with Java and Python and in Web Development
 - 🌱 I’m currently learning graphic programming with OpenGL
-- 💞️ I’m looking to collaborate on open source prjects to develope a portfolio.
+- 💞️ I’m looking to collaborate on open source projects to develope a portfolio.
 - 📫 How to reach me: Mail: me@patrickfock.de | Discord: ayuriel#4830

 <!---